Did you see my Instagram of these meatballs? Did you laugh? Do you like my jokes? Please be my friend.

 If you try this recipe, let us know!
 Rate it, leave a comment, and don’t forget to tag a picture #minimalistbaker on Instagram!
 We’d love to see what you come up with.
 Cheers, friends!

-- Sea salt and black pepper to taste (~1/4 tsp each)
+- ~1/4 tsp Sea salt and black pepper to taste

-- optional: 1 Tbsp coconut flour, gluten free oat flour, or panko bread crumbs*
+- 1 Tbsp coconut flour (optional // or gluten-free oat flour or panko bread crumbs*)

-- Heat a large skillet over medium heat, preheat oven to 375 degrees F (190 C), and line a baking sheet with parchment paper.
+- Heat a large skillet over medium heat, preheat oven to 375 degrees F (190 C), and line a baking sheet with parchment paper (or more if increasing batch size).

-- Once skillet is hot, add 1 Tbsp olive oil, shallot and garlic.
+- Once skillet is hot, add 1 Tbsp olive oil (amount as recipe is written // adjust if altering batch size), shallot and garlic.
 Sauté for 2-3 minutes, or until slightly golden brown (being careful not to burn), then remove from heat and turn off stove top.

 - To a food processor, add flaxseed and water and let set for 2-3 minutes.

-- Add cooked, cooled lentils, 1 tsp olive oil, sautéed garlic and shallot, Italian seasonings, parsley, tomato paste, vegan parmesan cheese, and a pinch each salt and pepper.
-Pulse, mixing until combined, but not purèed, leaving a little texture.
+- Add cooked, cooled lentils, 1 tsp olive oil (as original recipe is written // adjust if altering batch size), sautéed garlic and shallot, Italian seasonings, parsley, tomato paste, vegan parmesan cheese, and a pinch each salt and pepper.
+Pulse, mixing until combined, but not puréed, leaving a little texture.

 - Taste and adjust seasonings as needed, adding more salt and pepper or herbs for flavor, vegan parmesan for cheesiness and to dry out, or more olive oil to moisten.
 The texture should be dough-like.
 If the mixture is still too wet, add coconut or oat flour, or panko bread crumbs if not gluten free.